timchuchok/fillit/README.md

 </pre>

 <h2>The smallest square</h2>
-  The goal of this project is to arrange the Tetriminos among themselves to make the smallest possible square, but in some cases, this square may have holes when some given pieces won’t fit perfectly with others.
+</p>The goal of this project is to arrange the Tetriminos among themselves to make the
+smallest possible square, but in some cases, this square may have holes when some given pieces won’t fit perfectly with others.
 Each Tetrimino, even if presented on a 16 box grid, is only defined by its full boxes (his